Uncrystallised funds pension lump sum

 £20,000 tax-free + £60,000 taxed

-*Tax calculation (using 2017/18 UK rates and allowances*).
-Scottish Rate of Income Tax would produce a slightly different result due to the fact that higher rate of income tax applies above £43,000, as opposed to £45,000 in the rest of the UK.
+*Tax calculation (using 2018/19 UK rates and allowances*).
+Scottish Rate of Income Tax would produce a slightly different result due to the different tax rates and bands from the rest of the UK.

 So, using an emergency tax code the tax will actually be as follows: